j0nathanchuang/web_u2_geometry/README.md

 ## Getting started
 * Get familiar with the HTML and CSS code
 * Locate the id tags & name tags

+## Testing
+A good practice is to test frequently and to test small.
+What that means is that don't write too much code before testing if it works.
+For this project, I recommend writing one function at a time and testing it if it works with your own input.
+When you write the next function, make sure the new function and previous functions are all working, not just the new one.
+**Pro Tip:** Use `console.log()` if you're having trouble figuring out the error.
+Sometimes your error is simply a spelling error - so save time debugging with `console.log()`.

+### Test cases
+You can and should come up with your own test cases!
+This is a sample test that may not catch all possible bugs.
+1. Square 2 - correct: 4
+2. Rectangle 2, 4 - correct: 8
+3. Circle 3 - correct: 28.27...
+4. Triangle 3, 2 - correct: 3
+5. Cube 2 - correct: 8
+6. Cylinder 3, 3 - correct: 84.82...
+7. Sphere 2 - correct: 33.51...
+8. Cone 2, 2 - correct: 8.37...
+9. Fix headings - just click the button to test

+## Solution
+The solution can be found in the solution folder.
+Keep in mind that there are so many ways to implement each function so as long as yours works it's correct!
+To use the answer key, locate the script tag in `index.html` and read the comment on how to change which script to use.